 Nicole J. Caruth is an independent curator and writer whose work examines place and identity and often focuses on the necessities of life—such as food, shelter, and health—and the relationships that help human beings to thrive.
 She works with contemporary artists in gallery contexts and public spaces, organizing exhibitions such as: The Grace Jones Project; Fallen Fruit: Power of People, Power of Place; Derrick Adams: Crossroad—A Social Sculpture; and, most recently, Build Better Tables, a temporary public-art exhibition commissioned by Metro Arts: Nashville Office of Arts and Culture.
 Her writing has been published in ARTnews; C Magazine; Gastronomica; Nka: Journal of Contemporary African Art; Public Art Review; and Vitamin Green, a Phaidon Press volume.

 Born and raised in the San Francisco Bay Area, Caruth earned her bachelor's degree at San Francisco State University and her master's degree at the Bard College Center for Curatorial Studies.
-She has been awarded residencies at the Center for Photography at Woodstock, The Laundromat Project, and The David C. Driskell Center.
-She was a 2017–18 Diversity + Leadership Fellow with the Alliance of Artists Communities.
-Caruth currently resides in Providence, Rhode Island.
+She has been awarded residencies at the Center for Photography at Woodstock, The Laundromat Project, and The David C. Driskell Center; and a 2017–18 Diversity + Leadership Fellowship with the Alliance of Artists Communities.
+She resides in Providence, Rhode Island.